greatbit/quack/README.md

 This web-based service is much different from other test management tools available on the market.

 The main feature is that you don't have to stick to a specific test tree any more.
-You can rebuild the tree of testcases on the fly - it will be beased on testases attributes.
+You can rebuild the tree of testcases on the fly - it will be beased on testcases attributes.

 The service is built with integration patterns in mind.
 Pluggable architecuture allows to implement custom authentication providers, integrations with tracking and test executing systems.